 Community health centres receive a secure and reliable broadband connection with the bandwidth necessary to support telehealth services and other complex eHealth applications that require sensitive health information to be transmitted securely without interruption.

-Pathways to Technology rolls out directly to First Nations communities based on priorities initially set by the Fully Integrated Technologies (FIT) Partners Working Group.
+Nations communities based on priorities initially set by the Fully Integrated Technologies (FIT) Partners Working Group.

 The FIT Partners Group, which included a wide cross-section of First Nations and government technology, health, education and cultural groups, completed a comprehensive 2007 study of the state of First Nations connectivity in BC.

-This assessment determined that communities with little to no Internet access should receive the highest priority under the Pathways initiative.
+This assessment determined that communities with little to no internet access should receive the highest priority under the Pathways initiative.

 After connecting high priority communities, the Pathways project is proceeding in a strategic manner to link other communities using existing telecommunications infrastructure, where possible, or building out the provincial network to reach under-served locations.

 There are no up-front costs for communities to get involved.
-Pathways to Technology funds the cost of technology upgrades – fibre optic lines, microwave towers or other communications solutions – to get high speed Internet connectivity into individual First Nation communities.
+Pathways to Technology funds the cost of technology upgrades – fibre optic lines, microwave towers or other communications solutions – to get high-speed internet connectivity into individual First Nation communities.

 Pathways to Technology is working to forge innovative new partnerships with telecommunications providers to make sure ongoing costs are not a barrier to First Nations.